 Course offerings, textbooks, and public history presentations should address the diversity of human experience, recognizing that historical accuracy requires attention both to individual and cultural similarities and differences and to the larger global and historical context within which societies have evolved.
 The American Historical Association is on record as encouraging educational and public history activities to counter harassment and discrimination on campuses and in the public realm.
 It encourages administrators to speak out vigorously against such incidents.
-At the same time, the Association disapproves of efforts to limit or punish free speech.
+At the same time, the Association strongly disapproves of efforts to limit or punish free speech, whether it be verbal or written, regardless of the medium of communication.
 We condemn the violation of First Amendment rights to free speech, as well as the harassment and vilification to which individuals have sometimes been subjected for exercising these rights.
+Tenure exists to protect the right to academic freedom of expression; without that right, teaching and scholarly research would be muzzled and inadequate.